Carniverous19/helium-DIY-middleman/README.md

         "forward_crc_valid": true,
 ```

-Then on the 4th & 5th line down, change:
+Then on the 4th & 5th line down, change the ports:
 `serv_port_up: 1680` and `serv_port_down: 1680` from 1680 --> 1681.

 Now your gateway is pointing to Middleman (1681) instead of to your miner (1680).